Key takeaways

 Viability Assessment

-LiveKit's combination of strong funding ($122.5M+), open-source model, and validation from OpenAI positions it well for long-term success in the voice AI infrastructure space.
+LiveKit's combination of a $1B valuation, open-source model, and validation from OpenAI positions it well for long-term success in the voice AI infrastructure space.
+The 2026 expansion into Agent Platform, Inference, and Agent Builder signals a move up-stack from infrastructure toward the managed platforms it competes with.

 Bottom Line

 LiveKit Agents is the best choice for developer teams wanting maximum control over their voice AI stack.
 The open-source framework with provider flexibility means no vendor lock-in and the ability to mix best-of-breed components.
-Self-hosting options make it suitable for organizations with data sovereignty requirements.
+Self-hosting options make it suitable for organizations with data sovereignty requirements, and the new LiveKit Inference and Agent Builder layers reduce the setup tax that used to be the main objection.

-The trade-off is complexity—more setup than managed platforms, more responsibility for provider management, and a steeper learning curve.
+The trade-off is still complexity—more setup than managed platforms, more responsibility for provider management, and a steeper learning curve.
+Costs also stack (plan fee + agent session minutes + model minutes), so model the per-minute economics before committing at scale.
 For teams with developer resources who want control, it's excellent.
 For teams wanting the fastest path to production, managed alternatives like Vapi or Retell may be more practical.

 Recommended for: Developer teams wanting open-source voice AI with provider flexibility, self-hosting options, and multi-modal capabilities.